 HR teams often forget that even insiders can compromise data.
 However, sensitive data can be protected in a variety of ways.
 One of them is implementing various access restrictions for this information.
 Access controls are necessary for a strong data management plan to guarantee safekeeping.

 The human resources department may assist a company in setting up and implementing access restrictions.
-There can be different levels of access depending on the employee position.
-For example, only those that are considered executives can access financial information.
+There can be different levels of access depending on the employee's position.
+For example, only those who are considered executives can access financial information.
 While only the HR head can access full disclosure of all employee data.
 These kinds of restrictions ensure company details will not be used for any malicious purpose.

 This can be done through an already existing cybersecurity measure which is the proxy.
 Proxies do not only help in masking your IP address but also control what the members of the network can see and manipulate.